Hidden Damage From Diabetes

 Read more about Foot Pain

-Gout is a painful condition that can be treated.
-If you are seeking treatment, contact Darline Kulhan, DPM from Scarsdale Foot Specialists PC.
-Our doctor will treat your foot and ankle needs.
+Plantar warts can be very uncomfortable.
+If you need your feet checked, contact Darline Kulhan, DPM from Scarsdale Foot Specialists PC.
+Our doctor will assist you with all of your foot and ankle needs.

 Symptoms